panostsimpos/OptimalInterp/README.md

 # Optimal Interpolants

-This repository was built in collaboration with Daniel Sharp, an amazing researcher and a good friend, and also a fellow PhD student at the Uncertainty Quantification Group at MIT.
+This repository was built in collaboration with Daniel Sharp, a fellow PhD student at the Uncertainty Quantification Group at MIT.
+Development happened in a private repository thus git history does not reflect contribution.

 We created this repository to explore certain ideas that came out my [workshop paper](https://arxiv.org/pdf/2510.11657) and led us to write [this paper](https://arxiv.org/abs/2504.14425) together.
-The core question was to understand whether certain types of samplers, described by [Stochastic Interpolants paper](https://arxiv.org/pdf/2303.08797), are optimal in a sense that is made precise below.
+None of the content of the repository ended up in the paper.
+However, going through this gave us essential intuition.

+The nature of this repository is exploratory.
+We study variations of [Stochastic Interpolants](https://arxiv.org/pdf/2303.08797) using tools from Numerical and Stochastic Analysis.

+A lot of the experiments failed and this is precisely what led us to conjecture and prove the impossibility theorems in [our paper](https://arxiv.org/abs/2504.14425).
+Nonetheless, some of the mathematical ideas and computational abstractions could be use to explore adjacent questions of optimality on the design of stochastic interpolants, e.g. the open questions in our work.
+Due to these considerations we decided to make our code public.

+For an overview of the problem and the math involved please keep on reading.

 This README contains the following:

 1. Installation instructions.
-2. Content description and usage instructions.
+2. Usage and content description.
 3. Mathematical framework exposition.

 I would like to note that this codebase was built from scratch by the two of us, without the use of any LLM or agentic development tools.